bryankenny/Chatty-App1/README.md

 # Manually update your package.json file
 ```

 Install the dependencies and start the server.
+I would reccomend opening 2 terminal windows with the chatty_server directory open in one, and the react_simple_boilerplate in the other.
+Run npm start in react_simple_boilerplate and node chatty_server.js in chatty_server.

 ```
 npm install